onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/01.menus/docs.md

 Halt

 :    Halt the drawing of the current display.
 Especially useful for datasets that take longer than a few seconds to draw.

+Undo

+:  Undo the last change in spectral view (display region and levels).
+Multiple undo actions are stored in a history so they can be redone.

+Redo

+:  Redo the last last undone command (from the history).

 Full